Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 ![Function](../Images/Image_Processing/Simulation1.PNG)

-Results of alterating the thresholds for detection can be seen below for finding more perfectly round objects which can be seen below.
+Results of altering the thresholds for detection can be seen below for finding more perfectly round objects which can be seen below.

 ![Function](../Images/Image_Processing/Simulation2.PNG)